nucleuscloud/neosync/docs/docs/guides/neosync-local-dev.md

 - [kubectl](https://github.com/kubernetes/kubectl)
   - Allows for observability and management into the spun-up kind cluster.
 - [kustomize](https://github.com/kubernetes-sigs/kustomize)
-  - yaml templating tool for ad-hoc patches to kubernetes configurations
+  - yaml template tool for ad-hoc patches to kubernetes configurations
 - [helm](https://github.com/helm/helm)
   - Kubernetes package manager.
 All of our app deployables come with a helm-chart for easy installation into kubernetes
 - [helmfile](https://github.com/helmfile/helmfile)